 Lung Transplant Program

-Manitoba has a lung transplant program that cares for patients who are eligible for transplant.
+Manitoba’s lung transplant program assesses patients for lung transplantation suitability and cares for patients who have received a lung transplant.
 Lung transplantation is a treatment option for a variety of end-stage lung diseases.

 These can include: